 The Investment Committee is expected to be headed by the CEO and will comprise of heads of other departments as members e.g. Head of Risk, Head of Investments (currently vacant), Head of Finance and Control, etc.

-3.10 Remuneration and Incentives
+3.14 Remuneration and Incentives

-The remuneration to the Board of Directors is governed by the Articles of Association of the Bank.
+The remuneration to the Board of Directors is governed by the Articles of Association of the Bank, which states the following: